Fermented red cabbage

 a small red cabbage

 1 1/2 - 2 teaspoons sea salt per 300g of cabbage

 Choose your red cabbage.
 For practicality's sake, you'll want one that weighs less than 750g.

 Chop it up finely.
-I used the slicing blade on my food processor.
+I used the slicing blade on my food processor for this batch.
 You could also grate it, as I do when making sauerkraut.
 Place in a large bowl, sprinkle the salt over, and start working it in by massaging it in your palms (for a softer result).
 Pause if your hands get tired then start again.
-After about five minutes, you can see how much liquid it generates.
+After a couple of minutes, you can see how much liquid it generates.
 The more, the better, but don't stress!

 Push the cabbage into the liquid and leave it for an hour or so to draw off even more liquid.
 Now transfer it to a sealable plastic container, and add enough water to cover it by a quarter of an inch, mix well, and taste it (both the cabbage and the brine).
 It should be salty but not unpleasantly so; think of the brine in jars of green olives.
 Add more salt or water until it's perfect).
 Again push the cabbage down so it is submersed.
 Pop on the lid, and leave it to ferment at room temperature.

 Each morning and evening, unseal the tub and push the cabbage down with the back of a clean spoon or fork.
 You may need to top up the water and salt a little if it looks like it needs it.
 Taste it daily to see what is happening to it.
 By the third day, you will notice the cabbage and brine in decidedly pinker, the smell is improving, and a pleasant sourness is beginning to creep in!